 For the uninitiated, it seems to be a hip addition to a sweet ride.

 But everyone who appreciates the technology knows that a dashcam is beyond the purposes of aesthetics.
 Instead, it is more of insurance.
+Especially for those who drive longer hours, like uber drivers or truckers.
 It may not provide in-car entertainment, but in case something untoward happens, you will be thankful that it is there.

-A mention of the term easily conjures an image of a compact screen mounted somewhere in the car — this is not wrong.
+A mention of the term easily conjures an image of a compact screen mounted somewhere in the car — this is not wrong (one example here).
 But instead of playing a movie or an episode from a popular TV show, it displays real-time footage and takes its very own videos.